samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 A creature has a Speed, which is the distance in feet the creature can cover when it moves on its turn. *See also* "[Climbing](#Climbing)," "[Crawling](#Crawling)," "[Flying](#Flying)," "[Jumping](#Jumping)," "[Swimming](#Swimming)" and chapter 1 ("[Combat](/sources/dnd/phb-2024/playing-the-game#MovementandPosition)").

 ***Special Speeds.*** Some creatures have special speeds, such as a [Burrow Speed](#BurrowSpeed), [Climb Speed](#ClimbSpeed), [Fly Speed](#FlySpeed), or [Swim Speed](#SwimSpeed), each of which is defined in this glossary.
 If you have more than one speed, choose which one to use when you move; you can switch between the speeds during your move.
 Whenever you switch, subtract the distance already moved from the new speed.
 The result determines how much farther you can move.
-If the result is 0 or less, you can’t use the new speed during the current move.
+If the result is 0 or less, you can't use the new speed during the current move.
 For example, if you have a Speed of 30 and a Fly Speed of 40, you could fly 10 feet, walk 10 feet, and leap into the air to fly 20 feet more.

 ***Changes to Your Speeds.*** If an effect increases or decreases your Speed for a time, any special speed you have increases or decreases by an equal amount for the same duration.
 For example, if your Speed is reduced to 0 and you have a Climb Speed, your Climb Speed is also reduced to 0.
 Similarly, if your Speed is halved and you have a Fly Speed, your Fly Speed is also halved.